How high-tech breast pumps help new mothers reclaim their time

 Shaped like teardrops, Willow combines a collection bag, flange, tubing and pump into a single unit designed to be worn inside bras.
 Kelman says they are also quiet enough for women to do conferences calls without needing to press a mute button.

-Among women who have pumped before, the Willow has elicited comparisons to the Freemie, or breastmilk collection cups by Dao Health that are also made to fit into bras.
+Among women who have pumped before, the Willow has elicited comparisons to the Freemie, or breast milk collection cups by Dao Health that are also made to fit into bras.
 The Freemie isn’t a pump and it needs to be connected to compatible pumps with tubing, but its popularity underscores the need for pumps that give women more freedom.

 Lansinoh and Medela